Debut's Plan: Third Voting Period

 The third voting period, worth 50% of the cumulative total for the final debut assessment, took place from April 18, 2025, to April 24, 2025.
 The public audience would vote for their one-pick contestants.

 Pre-Debut Plan Results

 The contestants who would get to move onto the final are decided by a combination of fan votes, board members' selections, and a potential Debut Super Pass.
 The top seven contestants in fan votes are automatically going to the final, their scores being cumulative of the initial three voting periods, alongside the members of the NewKids7 chosen by the board members, with room for contestants in both categories to overlap.
-After however many contestants have been chosen under these two criteria, the board members can choose to use their Debut Super Pass to save one contestant who didn't qualify for either criteria, and they will be able to go to the final as well.
+After however many contestants have been chosen under these two criteria, the board members can choose to use their Debut Super Pass to save one contestant who didn't qualify for either criterion, and they will be able to go to the final as well.